annegog/Exercises.DB/Readme.md

 -> HT
  - ht_table.h:
-    * struct HT_info: is a struct for the data of the file it also contains the file type, file descriptor, the capacity of the records, the number of the buckets we are going to use, a hash table, the number of the occupied positions in a hash table, the size of it and the ID of the last block.
+    * struct HT_info: is a struct for the data of the file it also contains the file type, file descriptor, the capacity of the records, the number of the buckets we are going to use, a hash table, the number of the occupied positions in a hash table, the size of it, and the ID of the last block.
-    * struct HT_block_info: it contains the number of the records in every block, the ID of the next block and the ID of the previous block.
+    * struct HT_block_info: it contains the number of the records in every block, the ID of the next block, and the ID of the previous block.
  - ht_table.c:
     * HT_CreateFile: Create a file with fileName name, create a block and initialize the metadata of the file.
     * HT_OpenFile: Make space for the hash table, open the first block and check the file type.